 Yes!
 When it rains during the spring or summer the rain oxygenates the water and the bass, and other fish like grass carp and baitfish, come to the surface to breathe the fresh and cooler water.
 This gives them a burst of energy and they go into feeding mode.
 When both the bait and the predators are in the same area, it is on, and you need to be ready to take advantage of this!
 But just as soon as it heats up it can stop, so know where and what to fish to make the best use of your time on the water.

-When the summer heat hits don’t stop fishing, just change your tactics.
+When the summer heat hits don’t stop fishing, just change your tactics, or go on a Florida fishing charter and learn from them!
 Be ready for a burst of rain, or switch your timing to take advantage of night fishing.

 Why Fish in the Rain?

 When rain starts falling it enriches the top part of the water with oxygen and also cools it down.
 Bass need oxygen to breathe, and it helps keep them active and quickens their metabolism.
 Fish tend to stay in cooler water during the summer because it can carry more dissolved oxygen.
 Just a 10 degree difference in the water temperature can have a significant impact on the amount of dissolved oxygen the water can hold.
 Therefore when a large amount of oxygen is introduced to the top water level, bass move up and it gets them into feeding mode.

 - Rain makes fish active because water is cooler and more oxygenated.

 - With rain usually comes cloud cover as well as surface agitation which makes fish less likely to be spooked and gets them out of cover.

 - Bait gets washed into the water from branches and shorelines.
 The rain also flushes out small baitfish.